Fairy Tail: Fairy Tail | Natsu Dragneel | Strongest Team | Sirius Team | Founders | Other Members

 - Snake People: The guild is named after the lamia, a monster in Greek mythology with the upper body of a woman and the lower body of a snake, which its emblem resembles; Lamia Scale's name written in kanji (Hebihime no Koke) means "Snake Princess's Scale".

 The master of Lamia Scale.
-She's an old, crabby lady who tends to spin around.
+She's an old, crabby lady who tends to spin around and makes others spin around when she's particularly annoyed with them.

 - Catchphrase: "I'll spin you!"